democritus-project/d8s-dates/README.md

 ### Dev

-To drop into a "dev" environment which is a python shell with all of the requirements and this project loaded, run the following command from the root directory of the repository:
+To drop into a "dev" environment which is an [IPython][ipython] shell with all of the requirements and this project loaded, run the following command from the root directory of the repository:

 ```shell
 docker-compose run dev